sakthi811/kotlin-fundamentals/README.md

 # kotlin-fundamentals
-In this repository I had covered the fundamentals of kotlin with examples derived from the developer portal
+In this repository I had covered the fundamentals of kotlin with real-time examples derived from the various sources, well-organised and easier to understand.